-Management of mass-flowering crops such as blueberries and raspberries requires further information regarding the influence of floral structures, how these are exploited by different insect floral visitor species and the plant physiological processes that occur in single-species and mixed compositional floral visitation sequences.
-At the plant scale, flowers differ in their pollen limitation (REF, must be true), therefore the presence of both compositional differences between taxa and species-level or behavioural priority highlights an additional benefit to employing multiple pollinator species in crops and conserving biodiversity in agroecosystems.
+Effective management of mass-flowering crops to optimise fruit production requires understanding of the processes that drive the intricate interactions between pollinators and flowers.
+At the plant scale, flowers differ in pollen limitation, which strongly affects the quality of fruit production (REF, must be true).
+Thus, behavioural differences between pollinator taxa, and the degree of trait-matching between flowers and pollinators, highlights the benefit of pollinator species in crops and conserving biodiversity in agroecosystems.
 Although we demonstrated differential trends in species complexes and priority across these two species, overall, both species are beneficially influenced by the presence of multiple pollinator species, due to their differential behaviour and trait matching highlighting the need to conserve natural habitats and biodiversity in ensure continuity pollination services.

 Funding